MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/standard-channels.md

 ## What is a standard channel?

-By default, every team created in Microsoft Teams has a "**General**" channel.
-Standard channels are visible and accessible by all team members and designed to provide spaces for members to collaborate and communicate.
-Like private and shared channels, you can designate a standard channel to a specific article, project, or department.
+ In Microsoft Teams, a standard channel is visible and accessible to all team members.
+Standard channels provide spaces for members to collaborate and communicate within your organization.
+Like private and shared channels, you can designate a standard channel to a specific subject, project or department.

+### What is a General channel?

+By default, every team in Microsoft Teams has a "**General**" channel.
+General channels permanently appear at the top of the channel list of a team.
+The General channel can be used as a space for announcements or conversation that doesn't fall into your other subject-specific channels.

 > [!TIP]
 > Conversations and shared files in a standard channel are also searchable within the channel and across the team.